I've been promising them to the audience for four...

 It wasn't just the end.

-It was it seemed like the whole time I was watching he was I I think you might be right, because uh when I one of the reasons I I wanted Cookie to roll some of these bites off is because the the president's demeanor and his appearance as well as his words uh was very sincere and very sober.
+Well, I think you might be right because one of the reasons I wanted Cookie to roll some of these bites off is because the president's demeanor and his appearance, as well as his words, was very sincere and very sober.

 Right.